-Mailboxes are available by request to any undergrad or graduate student living off-campus.
 The campus receives deliveries of US Postal Mail, UPS, and FedEx each weekday.
 No services are offered on weekends.
-Students receiving packages will be notified electronically and pick up their items in the co-located ITSMedia/Campus Post offices on the South side of the Union.
+Residential and commuter students receiving mail and/or packages will be notified electronically and pick up their items in the co-located ITSMedia/Campus Post offices on the South side of the Union.
 Outgoing packages and returns may be shipped from the Printing and Mailing Offices in the basement of Coffman Hall.
-For more details, visit https://www.goshen.edu/printmail/campus-post/.
+For more details, visit www.goshen.edu/printmail/campus-post.